Frischmiere/k-ship/README.md

 An API Gateway.
 This was selected because, of the open-source options, it provides the best API management, API authentication, and API observability combination; although, it is missing the feature to authorize access to APIs by role/claims.
 Other contenders were KrankenD (oss) and Tyk, but each open-source option was lacking in one aspect or another.
 KrakenD (oss) was lacking in API management, and Tyk was not connecting to Keycloak.
 Traefik Enterprise has the ability to [authorize on claims](https://doc.traefik.io/traefik-enterprise/middlewares/oidc/#claims).

 ### Prometheus?
 Mimir?
 Grafana?
 Loki?
 Tempo?
 Alloy?
 Pyroscope?
 Beyla?
+Signoz?
 todo

 ### Kuma?
 Cilium?